neeraj11789/mini-calendly/README.md

 ### To Do -
 - [ ]  Check the case where same user id is registerd twice.
+- [ ]  Add DB Schema and limitations

 ### Known Issues/ Constraints